Ground Truth: What Sexual Compulsivity Actually Is

 Case Snapshots From High Performers With Sexual Compulsivity

 A financier binged late at night, missing early training and compounding anxiety.
 We built a pressure-release routine after market close, protected a sleep window, and moved devices out of the bedroom.
-Within two weeks, urges dropped during peak risk hours; within six weeks, consistency returned.
-A founder used sexual content to self-soothe after cofounder conflict.
-We added a five-minute reset ritual post-meeting, installed blockers on work devices, and practiced a short urge-delay protocol that redirected attention for ten minutes before any decision.
+Within two weeks, urges dropped during peak risk hours, and within six weeks consistency returned across all targeted windows.

 As conflict skills improved and check-ins became routine, acting-out episodes declined, and the founder reported steadier focus and better sleep.
 A consultant on heavy travel preloaded “travel mode” limits, requested hotel rooms without TVs, and set one nightly accountability text; escalations on hotel nights fell by half within a month.
 A creative lead replaced late-night scrolling with a fixed “closing ritual” at 9:45 and a morning light walk at 7:30, which stabilized circadian rhythm and reduced evening urges.
 Across cases, targeted friction, sleep protection, and predictable support did the repair work speeches could not, steadily weakening sexual compulsivity.